uw-psych/llava-container/README.md

 salloc --account escience --partition gpu-a40 --mem 64G -c 8 --time 1:00:00 --gpus 2
 ```

 One you're logged in to the compute node, you should set up your cache directories and Apptainer settings.

-If you're following this tutorial, **you should do this every time you're running LLaVA on Hyak!** This is because the default settings for Apptainer will use your home directory for caching, which will quickly fill up your home directory and cause your jobs to fail.
-We also set up some additional parameters to Apptainer to enable GPU support and make directories on Hyak accessible to the container.
+👉 *If you're following this tutorial, **you should do this every time you're running LLaVA on Hyak!** This is because the default settings for Apptainer will use your home directory for caching, which will quickly fill up your home directory and cause your jobs to fail.*

 ```bash
 # Do this in every session where you're running LLaVA on Hyak!